TeamLogic IT Franchise Review: Q&A With Dwight and Allison Blankenship

 What are the other franchisees like?

 Everybody is incredibly helpful.
-I requested to speak with to more than 30 franchise owners, and pretty much all of them responded.
+I requested to speak with more than 30 franchise owners, and pretty much all of them responded.
 Everybody was extremely helpful, extremely open.
 They want to see you succeed.
 A tremendous amount of collaboration goes on between us on a regular basis.
 I have a customer here in Columbus that has an office in Kalamazoo — and there is a TeamLogic in Kalamazoo that we pay to provide service to that client’s Kalamazoo location.
 The clients love that.

 What are your goals for your business?